 The pre-dental designation is not a stand-alone program and is completed along with a student’s undergraduate degree and major.
 The pre-dental designation allows students to enroll in and track completion of common dental school course requirements.
 While the pre-dental designation includes many common prerequisites, requirements vary by dental school.
-Students are responsible for checking dental programs in advance of the AADSAS application process to determine if additional coursework is required.
+Students are responsible for researching programs in advance of the AADSAS application cycle to determine if additional coursework is needed.

-Pre-Dental Studies Enrollment: Students enroll in the designation after the start of classes by attending one “Pre-Med 101” workshop held by the director of pre-health advising.
-Pre-Med 101 offerings can be found on Handshake at the start of fall and spring term and will be advertised via Pre-Health Opportunities emails.
+Pre-Dental Studies Enrollment: Students may enroll in the designation after matriculation by attending one “Pre-Med 101” workshop held by the director of pre-health advising.
+Pre-Med 101 offerings can be found on Handshake at the start of fall and spring terms and will be advertised via Pre-Health Opportunities emails.

-Prospective Students: Prospective undergraduate students wanting to enroll in the designation should select "pre-medical studies" as a track of interest when applying to QU.
-This automatically adds you to the Pre-Health Opportunities email list, whereby you receive information about pre-dental designation enrollment and Pre-Med 101 sign-up prior to matriculation and throughout first year.
+Prospective Students: When applying to QU, undergraduate students interested in dental school or other clinical doctorates should select "pre-medical studies" as a track of interest.
+This automatically adds them to the Pre-Health Opportunities email list to receive information about pre-dental studies enrollment prior to matriculation and throughout fall term.

 Requirements: